mullvad/mullvadvpn-app/android/README.md

 ## Building the app

-See [this](BuildInstructions.md) for instructions on how to build the app.
+See the [build instructions](BuildInstructions.md) for help building the app.

 ## Translations / Localization